enricobacis/awesome-python-decorators/README.md

 DECORATORS DECORATORS DECORATORS !!!

-This repository wants to be a collection of useful decorators that I create for different purposes, feel free to send your PR to contribute.
+This repository wants to be a collection of useful decorators that I create for different purposes.
+Send a PR to contribute.

 --------------------------------------------------------------------------------